renan-cunha/renancunha/content/posts/benchmark.md

 ## How to complicate

-Now, let's try to incrementally add complexity to this problem.
+Now, let's gradually try to add complexity to this problem.

 ### Stochastic rewards